elropheka/kinshipsync-mobile/EAS_UPDATE_GUIDE.md

 ### 2. Configuration Files

 #### `eas.json`
-- Added update channels for development, preview, and production
+- Channels are configured in each build profile (`development`, `preview`, `production`)
-- Each build profile now has a corresponding channel
+- Each build profile now has a corresponding channel for OTA updates

 #### `app.json`
 - Added updates configuration with: